Memphis Area Transit Authority: Predecessors

-MATA
+Early years

 MATA was established by a city ordinance on May 13, 1975 to replace the MTA.
 The change increased the size of the board from three members to seven and gave the board the authority to hire a management firm to run the company.
 Purchasing power was transferred from the MTA purchasing department to a City purchasing agent.
 This change was made in part because of poor publicity due to decisions made by MTA manager Tom Evans and city chief administrative officer Clay Huddleston.

 In 1981, MATA suffered from insufficient operating funds due cuts in federal and state subsidies and insufficient city funding.
 To make ends meet, MATA cut service and raised fares in September 1981 and again in April 1982.
 At the end of the year, MATA restored Sunday service and started an advertising campaign to restore its public image.
 In 1983, MATA started operating MAN articulated buses to reduce personnel costs on busy routes.
 The lack of wheelchair accommodations was met with pushback from disabled riders.

+Trolley and light rail

-In 1986, MATA board approved a plan to turn the declining Mid-America Mall (located on Main St.) into a transit mall, with existing bus routes running along it.
+In 1986, MATA board approved a plan to turn the declining Mid-America Mall (located on Main Street) into a transit mall, with existing bus routes running along it.
 However, due to pushback, the imitation-trolley shuttle bus and streetcar alternatives were chosen for further consideration.
 MATA began awarding construction contracts in 1991, and trolley operations began on April 29, 1993.

+In June 1997, MATA completed a regional transit plan studying the construction of light rail along three corridors originating in Downtown Memphis: north to Frayser and Millington, southeast to Germantown and Collierville, and south to Whitehaven and Southaven.
+The Regional Rail Steering Committee was established in 1999 to guide the planning process and performing public outreach about the development.
+On January 22, 2001, the MATA Board of Commissioners formally adopted the corridor between Downtown and the Memphis International Airport for further study.
+The Board voted to eliminate consideration of bus rapid transit and monorail technology for the corridor in September 2001.
+The final two alternatives were both extensions of the Madison Avenue trolley.
+However, the rail network plan was shelved in the 2003 due to financial constraints and opposition from businesses in Cooper-Young.
+The project came to a halt by 2012.

 In 2004, MATA studied purchasing hybrid electric buses to reduce emissions and fuel consumption.
 MATA received their first Gillig hybrid buses in 2007 and piloted them on MATAplus service.
 By 2010, MATA bought 15 hybrid buses and planned to buy 12 more, bringing the total to 15% of their fleet.